Morlam Music

 The dearth of general information and scholarship in English

 Very little has been written in the West about this music, and it’s nearly impossible to find documentation written in English in Thailand as well.
 While occasionally big morlam stars like Jintara will tour western countries, they appear in Thai-only venues, and get little, if any, western press.
-Although this was the first English essay on morlam to reach the internet (2001), more are sure to come.
+Although this was the first English essay on morlam to reach the internet (2001), we trust that more will come in time.

 Film notes to the Morlam VCD show we took to several venues in the U.S. in 2003.